Single schema, type safety, migrations, Prisma Studio. Why Prisma + Postgres is the lowest-friction DB stack for indie SaaS.

 For 95% of indie SaaS, Prisma is the reasonable default.

 Prisma + PostgreSQL in 2026 is the lowest-friction DB stack for indie SaaS.
-One schema, one client,
+One schema, one client, type-safety, migrations.
+Everything else is noise.

 Start here.
 When you grow and need something sharper, you'll have data to decide.